arpitbbhayani/articles/blogs/fractional-cascading.md

     # the first and only binary search on auxiliary list M[0]
     index = bisect.bisect_left(m_arr[0], x)

-    # loc always holds the required location from original list on same level
+    # loc always holds the required location from the original list on same level
     # next_loc holds the bridge index on the lower level
     loc, next_loc = pointers[0][index]